defold/defold.github.io/manuals/writing-code.md

 layout: manual
 language: en
 github: https://github.com/defold/doc
-toc: ["Writing code","Writing Lua code","Using other languages that transpile to Lua","Writing native code","Using the built-in code editor","Code completion","Linting configuration"]
+toc: ["Writing code","Writing Lua code","Using other languages that transpile to Lua","Writing native code","Using the built-in code editor","Code completion","Linting configuration","Using an external code editor","Visual Studio Code - Defold Kit","Documentation software"]
 title: Writing code
 brief: This manual briefly covers how to work with code in Defold.
 ---